hokamsingh/Hokam_SDE3/DESIGN.md

 3.  **`sessionId` + `timestamp` on Events**: Optimized for the `GET /sessions/:id` endpoint.
 Since we return events sorted by time, this compound index allows MongoDB to fetch and sort the paginated results efficiently without an in-memory sort.

 ## 4. How would you scale this system for millions of sessions per day?
-I designed the system to be stateless and horizontally scalable, but for massive scale, I would evolve it into 3 stages:
+I designed the system to be stateless and horizontally scalable, but for massive scale, I would evolve it into 4 stages:
 1.  **Event-Driven Ingestion**: Direct DB writes would become a bottleneck.
 I would eagerly accept events into a queue (Kafka/RabbitMQ) and use a pool of consumers to batch-write to MongoDB.
-2.  **Sharding Strategy**: I would shard the `events` collection by `sessionId`.
-This ensures all events for a conversation live on one shard, keeping read performance high.
+2.  **Sharding Strategy**: I would shard the `events` collection by `sessionId` to ensure efficient reads/writes.
+3.  **Hybrid Caching Strategy**:
+    *   **Session Metadata**: Highly stable.
+Cached in Redis (Read-Through).
+    *   **Events**: Highly volatile. **Fetched live from MongoDB**.
+    *   *Why?*: Caching the entire response via Interceptor causes UI lag on new speech packets.
+This approach balances load reduction with data freshness.
-3.  **Autoscaling (HPA + KEDA)**: I would use KEDA to scale the consumer pods based on "Kafka Lag" (queue depth) rather than just CPU, ensuring the system reacts instantly to traffic bursts.
+4.  **Autoscaling (HPA + KEDA)**: I would use KEDA to scale consumer pods based on "Kafka Lag" (queue depth) ensuring the system reacts instantly to traffic bursts.
-4.  **Storage Tiers**: Completed sessions older than 30 days would be offloaded to S3 (Parquet format) and deleted from "Hot" MongoDB storage to keep the working set small.
+5.  **Storage Tiers**: Completed sessions older than 30 days would be offloaded to S3 (Parquet format) to keep the "Hot" operational database small.

 ## 5. What did you intentionally keep out of scope, and why?
 I focused strictly on the core functional requirements to deliver a high-quality, production-ready MVP.